4pplet/waffling60/README.md

 - On solder version: Switch rotation is only with LED facing south.
 - **On hot swap version: Switch rotation is North, south and 90 degree, MAKE SURE TO CHECK SO THIS WILL NOT CAUSE KEYCAP ISSUES FOR YOU.
 Clip-in stabilziers is recommended for hot-swap version.**
 - USB placement, outline and stabilizer-rotation on SE-version is adapted for Polaris.
-- **Important: These PCB's (Polaris compatible version) are not officially endorsed by Ai and Ai takes no responsibility or offers any support for these if there is any issue.
+- **Important: These PCB's (Polaris compatible version) are not officially endorsed by ai03 and ai03 takes no responsibility or offers any support for these if there is any issue.
 I have been given permission to offer these for sale.**

 ## Layout support:
 ![alt text](./readme-images/layout_support.jpg "Layout support")